Richa Chadha: Initial struggles (2008–2011)

 Chadha made her acting debut in a supporting role as Dolly in Dibakar Banerjee-directed 2008 film Oye Lucky!
 Lucky Oye!.
 She appeared in the 2010 comedy film Benny and Babloo as Fedora.
 In the meanwhile, a Kannada movie in which she had acted, titled Nirdoshi was released in 2010 after a delay of almost three years.

 Breakthrough and recognition (2012–2015)

 In 2012, she acted in Anurag Kashyap's crime drama Gangs of Wasseypur – Part 1.
-She stated in an interview that this role as 'Nagma Khatoon' helped her get 11 film roles.
+She stated in an interview that this role as Nagma Khatoon helped her get 11 film roles.
 The film premiered at the 65th Cannes Film Festival.
 She reprised her role as Nagma Khatoon in the sequel Gangs of Wasseypur – Part 2.
 The film premiered in the Cannes Directors' Fortnight at the Cannes Film Festival with its prequel.
-Chadha received a Filmfare Award nomination in the Best Supporting Actress category and won the Filmfare Critics Award for Best Actress.
+Chadha won the Filmfare Award for Best Actress (Critics), in addition to a Filmfare Award nomination in the Best Supporting Actress category.